shafik/shafik.github.io/_posts/2021-01-03-is_zero_a_butterfly.md

 I am not to happy to report that zero was [used to avoid having to add a new keyword so close to release](https://twitter.com/shafikyaghmour/status/1221599185436200960?s=20).
 There was nothing technical preventing an alternative such as `pure` or `abstract` other than the difficulty of getting a new keyword accepted so close to release.

-So things brings an end to zeros super fun, but it does leave us with one burning question (*How does one turn a meme into an article*) also see
+So this brings an end to zeros super fun, but it does leave us with one burning question (*How does one turn a meme into an article*) also see
 [original meme that inspired this post](https://twitter.com/shafikyaghmour/status/1266393104824717312):